nushackers/notes-to-cs-freshmen-from-the-future/README.md

 * **CS5231 Systems security**.
 You rewrite IP Tables as an assignment ;)

+* [**CP2106: Independent Software Engineering Project**](https://orbital.comp.nus.edu.sg/) (Earn module credits in summer while working on your very own project!
+If you're not thinking of doing an internship and are free in your first summer, this is a very worthwhile module to embark on)

 You can also browse [this list of high-level SoC modules organized into focus areas](http://www.comp.nus.edu.sg/programmes/ug/focus/).
 As a general rule, the higher level specialized modules tend to be more interesting (pending good lecturers).
 Try and get past the level-2000s so you can get at the level 4000s and above.

 ## Famous Books